martintran23/hermit2/README.md

 - Download here: https://git-scm.com/downloads

 ### 3. Open project folder in terminal or in Git Bash
-- If using terminal: cd hermit
+- If using terminal: cd hermit2
 - If using Git Bash: Manually open project folder with Git Bash

 ### 4. Install dependencies